On the topological contents of eta invariants: Examples

 \subsection{$\rho$-invariants and the index theorem for flat bundles}

-The reduced $\eta$-invariant $\xi(\Dirac_{M}\otimes \bV)$ of the $Spin^{c}$-Dirac operator on a closed odd-dimensional manifold $M$ twisted by a geometric bundle $\bV$ depends on the geometric structures of the manifold and the bundle.
-A usual way to describe this dependence is in terms of variation formulas.
-Their main feature is that the variation of $\xi(\Dirac_{M}\otimes \bV)$ with respect to the geometric structures can be obtained by integrating a density over the manifold which admits a local expression in terms of the variation of the geometry.

-Let us rigidify the geometric bundle $\bV$ by assuming that it is a flat hermitean vector bundle of dimension $k$.
-Then locally $\Dirac_{M}\otimes \bV$ is isomorphic to a direct sum of $k$ copies of $\Dirac_{M}$.
-This implies that the variation of the difference of reduced $\eta$-invariants
+We consider a closed odd-dimensional $Spin^{c}$-manifold $M$.
+The geometry on $M$ is given by a Riemannian metric and the $Spin^{c}$-extension of the Levi-Civita connection.
+If $\bV=(V,\nabla^{V},h^{V})$ is a flat hermitean vector bundle of dimension $k$ on $M$, then the difference of reduced $\eta$-invariants

 is invariant under variations of the geometry of $M$.
-The $\rho$-invariant is thus a differential topological invariant of the $Spin^{c}$-manifold with a flat hermitean bundle.
-This is the classical case where the topological contents of the $\eta$-invariant has beed studied.
-The $\rho$-invariants have successfully been applied for example in order to detect elements in $Spin^{c}$-bordism groups of classifying spaces of finite cyclic groups \cite{MR870805}, \cite{MR883375}.
+The $\rho$-invariant is thus a differential topological invariant of the $Spin^{c}$-manifold $M$ with a flat hermitean bundle $\bV$.

+The $\rho$-invariant is a classical example of a topological invariant derived from the $\eta$-invariant which has been studied a lot.
+For example, it has been used successfully to detect elements in $Spin^{c}$-bordism groups of classifying spaces of finite cyclic groups \cite{MR870805}, \cite{MR883375}.
 We refer to these reference for examples of explicit calculations of $\rho$-invariants.

-As explained above it follows from an variation argument that $\rho$-invariants are of topological nature.
 The precise homotopy theoretic description of $\rho$-invariants is given by the index theorem for flat bundles \cite[Thm.
 5.3]{MR0397799}.
-The goal of the following discussion is to explain the relation of our theory, in particular of the relation $\eta^{an}=\eta^{top}$ shown in Theorem \ref{indthm}, with the index theorem for flat bundles.
+The goal of the following discussion is to explain the relation of the relation $\eta^{an}=\eta^{top}$ shown in Theorem \ref{indthm} with the index theorem for flat bundles.
 Roughly speaking, this goes as follows.
 The index theorem for flat bundles is about the pairing of the $K$-homology class represented by the $Spin^{c}$-Dirac operator with the torsion $K$-cohomology classes obtained from the flat bundle, while our index theorem considers the pairing of a torsion $K$-homology class with $K$-theory classes.
 Clearly the case of intersection is when both classes are torsion.
-In this case the relation between both pairings is clarified in Lemma \ref{lem900}.